petermetz/toc/project-reports/2023/2023-Q3-Hyperledger-Cacti.md

 2. Corda v5 support
 3. Polkadot support
 4. New documentation site
+5. Ledger views and proofs for Besu and Ethereum
+6. Support for IETF-standard Secure Asset Transfer Protocol (SATP) using Relays and Node Server
+7. Syncing identities across permissioned networks using public DID registries and VCs
-5. We plan to issue v2.0.0 this quarter which will be a big deal!
+8. We plan to issue v2.0.0 this quarter which will be a big deal!

 # Maintainer Diversity